-BEST: Innovative technique to facilitate language development in childrenNovember 28th, 2012 in Psychology & Psychiatry /
+BEST: Innovative technique to facilitate language development in childrenNovember 28, 2012 in Medicine & Health / Psychology & Psychiatry

 A Newcastle University expert has won a prestigious award for her work to help young children with language difficulties.

 Dr Cristina McKean and Drs Sean Pert and Carol Stow, who both work for Pennine Care NHS Foundation Trust, have been presented with the Sternberg Prize for clinical Innovation from the Royal Society of Speech and Language Therapists.